-This resource has been developed in collaboration with key partners across the education system and has been driven by the COVID-19 Education Recovery Group (CERG) workforce support working group.
+This resource has been developed in collaboration with key partners across the education system.
 The aim is to ensure that staff across the education system feel supported, and to ensure they are able to meet the needs of our learners across the system during this challenging time.

 A wide range of free professional learning has been made available for education staff to access.
-In addition, Workforce Wellbeing; Beyond the pandemic and into the future has been developed by colleagues at NHS Education Scotland to support staff wellbeing.
-The Staff Health & Wellbeing wakelet also contains signposts to supports for the ‘5 ways to wellbeing’ developed for staff.
+In addition, this Sway has been developed by colleagues at NHS Education Scotland to support staff wellbeing.

-Once the wellbeing needs of staff have been identified and a plan developed and in place, the next stage is to look at a whole school community approach to promote positive mental wellbeing.
-A whole school community approach can be preventative, is universal and can include targeted interventions to ensure that the needs of all members of a school community are met.
+It is widely recognised that using a whole school approach helps promote positive mental wellbeing.
+A whole school approach can be preventative, is universal and can include targeted interventions to ensure that the needs of all members of a school community are met.

 This Whole School Approach to Mental Health and Wellbeing self evaluation framework places the rights of the child at the heart of the whole school community and provides an opportunity to reflect on their own learning needs, through identifying areas of strength and areas requiring structured next steps for improvement.